friendsofgo/killgrave/README.md

 * An easy way to create imposters files, using `json`
 * The possibility to validate requests against [json schemas](https://json-schema.org/).
-* Validation of requests headers.
+* Validation of request headers.
 * Using regex to allow different parameters in headers and urls.
 * Custom body and dynamic body responses.
 * Using all content-types bodies, (`application/json`, `text/html`, `text/plain`, `image/jpeg`, etc. )